 - > Equalities/Disability legislation and equalities and pay

-- Regular appraisals
+- > Regular appraisals

 - > Town Council and Staff obligations

-- Differentials and pay scales
+- > Differentials and pay scales

-- > Annual determination and notification of pay
+- Annual determination and notification of pay

 - > Trade Union recognition

 - Mileage and other expenses

 - > Holiday and sick pay entitlement

-The policies are available from the RFO and HR Manager or Town Clerk.
+The policies are available from the Town Clerk.
 Elements of the policies and reference to them are included in the handbook.